Siemens-Healthineers/K2s/addons/security/README.md

 # security addon - EXPERIMENTAL

-Enables secure communication into / out of the cluster (basic) and inside the cluster (advanced).
+Enables secure communication into / out of the cluster (basic) and inside the cluster (enhanced).

-In this version only basic security is provided on an experimental level.

-Basic and Advanced security options for the addon will be added and improved in the next versions.

 ![Upstream - downstream](doc/downstream-upstream.drawio.png)